NIR-Prompt: A Multi-task Generalized Neural Information Retrieval Training Framework: Experiments

 In order to capture the essential matching signals, our method needs to be mixed-trained on multiple datasets.
-Therefore, for a fair comparison, we also use multi-task training method for fine-tuning on multiple datasets.
-Specifically, for fine-tuning of dense retrieval and reranking (DPR and MonoBert), we introduce two multi-task training methods. \textbf{Fine-tuning$_{multi}$}, which uses traditional fine-tuning paradigm to train PLM on the mixed datasets without any task-specific marks. \textbf{Fine-tuning$_{mark}$}, which adds the task-specific marks to the input text to be used as task differentiation in multi-task training.
-Besides, the followings are the multi-task training methods specifically for reranking worth to be considered. \textbf{MT-DNN}~\cite{MT-DNN} adds the task-specific feed-forward networks for each task, and we reproduce it on our mixed datasets.
+Therefore, for a fair comparison, we also use a multi-task training method for the traditional fine-tuning method on multiple datasets.
+Specifically, for the fine-tuning method in dense retrieval and reranking (DPR and MonoBert), we introduce two multi-task training methods. \textbf{Fine-tuning$_{multi}$}, which uses the traditional fine-tuning paradigm to train PLM on the mixed datasets without any task-specific marks. \textbf{Fine-tuning$_{mark}$}, which adds the task-specific marks to the input text to be used as task differentiation in multi-task training.
+Besides, the following are the multi-task training methods specifically for reranking worth to be considered. \textbf{MT-DNN}~\cite{mt-dnn} adds the task-specific feed-forward networks for each task, and we reproduce it on our mixed datasets.
 This method introduces additional parameters, and the number of parameters increases with the number of tasks, but NIR-Prompt does not need any task-specific layers during inference.
-There is also a multi-task learning framework that converts each task into a unified question-answering format~\cite{zero-shot-tc,tc,MQAN,t5}.
-We reproduce this framework on our mixed datasets using GPT2-base (117M)\footnote{https://huggingface.co/gpt2} and T5-base (220M)\footnote{https://huggingface.co/google/t5-v1\_1-base} and call them \textbf{MTL$_{GPT2}$} and \textbf{MTL$_{T5}$} respectively.
-Since T5 has been pre-trained on multiple supervised downstream tasks that will be tested in our experiment, which is unfair for comparison, we choose T5 1.1, which is only pre-trained on unsupervised datasets.
-We also reproduce \textbf{MQAN}~\cite{MQAN} on our tasks, which is a classic QA-based multi-task model. \textbf{BM25}~\cite{bm25} also has strong multi-task generalization ability, we use it as one of the baselines.
-In multi-task training, there are some tricks about data sampling, loss construction and task scheduling, which can be used by both baselines and NIR-Prompt, so we do not compare them in detail.
+There is also a multi-task learning framework that converts each task into a unified question-answering format~\cite{zero-shot-tc,tc,MQAN,t5}. {We reproduce this framework on our mixed datasets using T5-base (220M)\footnote{https://huggingface.co/google/t5-v1\_1-base} and call them \textbf{MTL$_{T5}$}}.
+Since T5 has been pre-trained on multiple supervised downstream tasks that will be tested in our experiment, which is unfair for comparison, we choose T5 1.1, which is only pre-trained on unsupervised datasets. \textbf{BM25}~\cite{bm25} also has strong multi-task generalization ability, we use it as one of the baselines. {We also use the parameter-efficient multi-task training and few-shot learning methods such as \textbf{HyperFormer}~\cite{hyperformer}, \textbf{ATTEMPT}~\cite{attempt} and \textbf{AdapterFusion}~\cite{adapterfusion} as the baselines.
+We reproduce them on our datasets.} In multi-task training, there are some tricks about data sampling, loss construction, and task scheduling, which can be used by both baselines and NIR-Prompt, so we do not compare them in detail.